Police release videos in probe of Baldwin film-set shooting

 “You have no idea how unbelievable this is and how strange this is,” he says over the phone.

+“I take the gun out slowly.
+I turn, I cock the pistol,” Baldwin says.
+“Bang, it goes off.
+She (Hutchins) hits the ground.
+She goes down.
+He (Souza) goes down screaming.”

+In the Oct.
+21 video, Baldwin repeatedly says there were no prior problems of any kind with firearms on the set of “Rust.”

-New Mexico workplace safety regulators last week issued the maximum possible fine of nearly $137,000 against the “Rust” film production company.
+Those statements conflict with more recent findings by state occupational safety regulators, who last week issued the maximum possible fine of nearly $137,000 against the “Rust” film production company.

 New Mexico’s Occupational Health and Safety Bureau said Rust Movie Productions must pay $136,793, and distributed a scathing narrative of safety failures in violation of standard industry protocols, including testimony that production managers took limited or no action to address two misfires on set prior to the fatal shooting.